What the Heck Are SmartCarbs and PowerFuels, Anyway?Article posted in: Nutrisystem

 Your Nutrisystem® meals and snacks were created with the optimal balance of nutrients to keep you feeling satisfied as you lose weight.

 But because it’s important for you to learn—and practice—healthy eating habits so you can sustain your weight loss for life, in addition to your Nutrisystem foods, you’ll also incorporate fresh grocery foods into your meal plan.
-We’ve separated these foods into five simple categories, which will make it easy for you to complete a well-rounded diet, learn healthy habits, and add some variety to your plan!
+We’ve separated these foods into simple categories, which will make it easy for you to complete a well-rounded diet, learn healthy habits and add some variety to your plan!

-Since different veggies offer up different nutrients, we’ve split them into two main subgroups: starchy and non-starchy.
+Since different Vegetables offer up different nutrients, we’ve split them into two main subgroups: starchy and non-starchy.
 Starchy vegetables like corn, potatoes and peas fall under the SmartCarb category, while the non-starchy vegetable group includes familiar staples like leafy greens, broccoli and tomatoes.

 Each day on Nutrisystem, you should be eating at least four non-starchy vegetable servings along with your Nutrisystem meals.
-And since they’re packed with nutrients that are beneficial to an overall healthy lifestyle, many of these veggies are deemed “unlimited”—so indulge the urge to splurge!
+Since they’re packed with nutrients that are beneficial to an overall healthy lifestyle, many of these veggies are deemed “unlimited”—so indulge the urge to splurge!
 Be sure to visit our Recipe section for some great ways to prepare your veggies.

 Free Foods are no-calorie or low-calorie optional add-ins that you can use to spice up your Nutrisystem foods or your SmartCarbs, PowerFuels and Vegetables.
 These optional extras are unlimited when they are less than 10 calories.